reswitched/reswitched.github.io/_posts/2018-05-09-ReswitchedWeekly16.md

 ## What Happened: Some general tools

-- Fusée-Gelée got all kindsd of implementations.
+- Fusée-Gelée got all kinds of implementations.
 You can now hack your switch [from Android](https://github.com/DavidBuchanan314/NXLoader), [from Windows](https://github.com/rajkosto/TegraRcmSmash), and even [from your web browser](https://github.com/atlas44/web-fusee-launcher).